menu

 Demographics

-The education level of Glen Dale citizens is very high relative to the national average among all cities (21.84%): 36.88% of adults in Glen Dale have a bachelor's degree or even advanced degree.
+The citizens of Glen Dale are very well educated compared to the average community in the nation: 35.75% of adults in Glen Dale have a bachelor's degree or even advanced degree.

 The most common language spoken in Glen Dale is English.
 Other important languages spoken here include Italian and Spanish.